prabal01/resizable-Cards/readme.txt

 hello sir/ma'am,
                 Please follow the below steps to run this app into your system.
-I am assuming you have node preinstalled in your system. if not please refer install node env first.
+I am assuming you have node preinstalled in your system. if not please install node env first.

 Step 1- Setup backend
     => Navigate to the dir named "backend" which is inside the root folder.